Skip to content

 The Question: Does this reduce security friction or create new complexity?

 Why Critical: Scaling investments require developer adoption to deliver value.
 Security capabilities that degrade developer experience face resistance, workarounds, or abandonment regardless of security benefits.
-Developer experience is not a "nice to have"—it determines adoption success.
+Developer experience is not a "nice to have."
+It determines adoption success.

 Assessment Framework: